 Decoy collectors recognize, and are willing to pay for, exceptional examples of the work of well-regarded makers.
 The sale included more than three dozen works by Elmer Crowell, including a sleeping goldeneye drake by him in original paint that brought $4,130.
 Crowell miniatures ranged in price from $53,100 for an exceptional life-size blue jay to $944 for a canvasback drake.
 Several factors enter into decoy valuations, including the realization that some makers made very few decoys of a particular species, some were made to special order with details not found on regular production birds, some were in unusual poses, and, of course, condition: are there repairs?
 Has it been repainted?

 In total, this sale offered decoys by more than 150 carvers, made and used in various parts of the United States.
 More than two dozen examples by the Ward Brothers of Crisfield, Md., included a circa 1934 pinchbreast pintail hen, which sold for $17,700 and a pair of canvasbacks that sold for $1,062.
-There were seven examples by George Boyd of Seabrook, N.H., including a swimming Canada goose with finely painted feathers, which sold for $59,000.
+There were seven examples by George Boyd of Seabrook, N.H., including a swimming Canada goose with finely painted feathers, which sold post-sale.
 Decorative carvings included six lots by William Gibian of Onancock, Va.; one of which, a pair of sickle billed curlews, sold for $2,124.
 Seven carvings by Ira Hudson, Chincoteague, Va., included a rare 41-inch-long swordfish that earned $6,195, and ten made by the Mason Decoy Factory included a rare, circa 1895 ruddy turnstone with a wooden bill, which went for $10,030.
 This list could go on and on.